eduardorochasoares/eduardorochasoares/README.md

 ## Hi there 👋
-🔭 I’m currently working on QuintoAndar
+💻 I am a Master in Computer Science and Data Engineer 🔭 I’m currently working on QuintoAndar
+⚡ Fun fact: During my free time I like to biking 🚲 and practice Muay Thai 🥊
 <!--
 **eduardorochasoares/eduardorochasoares** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.